sharktacos/OpenColorIO-configs/docs/configs.md

 - **Log** For checking comps.
 This uses the camera log space defined in the contextual variable, described below.
 - **Raw** For checking renders

-And finally there is
-- **DPX Shot Look** for displaying client LUTS from a display-referred non-color managed pipeline.
-See below.

 # Defining Shot & Show LUT contextual variables

 Both the **Show Look** from the ANM config and the **Shot Look** and **DPX Shot Look** view transforms from the VFX config use contextual variables to apply the shot-specific look LUT provided by the client to the view.
-The variables are defined in the config and can be set by the artist. **Shot Look** is intended for LUTs in an ACES pipline (the client is delivering EXR files in ACES2065-1 color space) and **DPX Shot Look** is for LUTs in a non-color managed display-referred pipeline (ther client is delivering DPX in the log space of the oroiginal camera raw).
+The variables are defined in the config and can be set by the artist. **Shot Look** is intended for LUTs in an ACES pipeline (the client is delivering EXR files in ACES2065-1 color space) and **DPX Shot Look** is for LUTs in a non-color managed display-referred pipeline (the client is delivering DPX in the log space of the original camera raw).

 The config has the following section at the top.